DavidVickers/Event-Listener/README.md

-ADD your .env File and add the follwoing lines
+ADD your .env File and add the following lines

 USERNAME=your user name

 PASSWORD=your password

 TOKEN=your security Token

 /...................................../